A few weeks ago I saw a tweet by @SwiftOnSecurity about a blogpost describing the “yeabest.cc” malware.

 I used the same dnslib server code in order to handle the input we keep an array of messages based on it’s message ID.
 Once all packages are received the script re-adds the bad characters and Base64 decodes it.
 This time we need quite allot more query’s in order to send our data, a successful exfill will take somewhere around 100 queries.
 The server side code is available from GitHub.

 The persistence we add in the same manner, only the query differs.
 We’ll use a query that fires each interactive logon.
 This could be useful when you own a server, the moment an admin logs in you receive an overview of the available credentials.
 That MOF file is available from GitHub.

 SELECT * FROM __InstanceCreationEvent WITHIN 15 WHERE TargetInstance ISA "Win32_LogonSession" AND TargetInstance.LogonType = 2;

 Chances are some parts of my blog are unclear, that’s why i’ve uploaded all the used scripts to Github.
 So you can check how it all works and laugh at my code!

 Interesting note: I’ve tested this on Windows 10 and noticed my PowerShell scripts get detected by Anti-Virus.
 Playing around the Invoke-Mimikatz I noticed Windows Defender detected the malware each time.
 This is due to a new feature in Windows 10 Antimalware Scan Interface (AMSI), I tried to modify allot of things except the MimiKatz binary and each time it got detected.
 Simple obfuscation did not seem to work, seems we now need to obfuscate at the source instead of packing everything.
 These where some very simple checks (base64, xor, adding/remove things), so nothing definitive yet!

-If you still have any questions you can reach me on Twitter: Follow @rikvduijn
+That’s all folks!
+If you have any questions, find me on Twitter: Follow @rikvduijn